A “Peek” in My Pantry & Fridge too!

 • A variety of soaked/dehydrated organic nuts (note: walnuts keep better in the freezer)

-• Natural sweeteners, such as raw honey, pure organic maple syrup, Rapadura (sucanat), molasses, maple sugar and coconut sugar.
+• Natural sweeteners, such as raw honey, pure organic maple syrup, maple sugar and coconut sugar.
 And of course, there’s chocolate – unsweetened fair trade cacao powder and fair trade chocolate chips.
-(I believe in enjoying some good chocolate on occasion.)
+(I believe in enjoying some good GF chocolate on occasion.)

-• Healthy oils, such as unrefined extra virgin olive oil and coconut oil.
+• Healthy oils, such as unrefined extra virgin olive oil, avocado oil and coconut oil.

-• Limited canned/bottled/packaged items, such as Tinkyada brown rice pasta, pure coconut milk, organic pumpkin puree, organic marinara sauce, assorted vinegars, organic almond butter, canned tuna and salmon, etc.
+• Limited canned/bottled/packaged items, such as pure coconut milk, pumpkin puree, marinara sauce, assorted vinegars, organic almond butter and cashew butter, canned tuna and salmon, etc.

 • Not kept directly in my pantry, but also important are a wide selection of organic herbs and spices